Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 6 Desember 2025 20.32.45 UTC
+- WIB: Sabtu, 6 Desember 2025 21.26.25 UTC
-- WITA: Sabtu, 6 Desember 2025 21.32.45 UTC
+- WITA: Sabtu, 6 Desember 2025 22.26.25 UTC
-- WIT: Sabtu, 6 Desember 2025 22.32.45 UTC
+- WIT: Sabtu, 6 Desember 2025 23.26.25 UTC

 Kutipan Inspiratif:
-"We have more media than ever and more technology in our lives.
-It's supposed to help us communicate, but it has the opposite effect of isolating us."
+"It is during our darkest moments that we must focus to see the light."

-Kategori: technology
+Kategori: inspirational